FGasper/p5-Protocol-DBus/README.md

 # EXAMPLES

-See [Protocol::DBus::Client](https://metacpan.org/pod/Protocol::DBus::Client) and the above sample for a starting point.
+See [Protocol::DBus::Client](https://metacpan.org/pod/Protocol::DBus::Client) and the above samples for a starting point.

 Also see the distribution’s `examples/` directory.